 Recent contributions to bioarchaeological scholarship have devoted considerable treatment to the analysis of children skeletons from both archaeological and contemporary (i.e., forensic) contexts.
 The aim of this workshop is to provide participants with an intensive review of juvenile osteology and an overview of the ways in which this kind of unique information is interpreted by bioarchaeologists.
 During the workshop, participants will have the chance to study the growth and development of the human skeleton across various juvenile age cohorts, ranging from prenatal to preadult.
 The exceptionally well preserved skeletal remains uncovered offer a unique study opportunity.

 The project is designed to offer intensive hands-on experience to both students and non-credit participants.
-It is a research workshop which culminates with the presentation of each set of results at the Third International Student Colloquium on Osteology and Bioarchaeology hosted by the Haaz Rezso Museum.
+It is a research workshop which culminates with the presentation of each set of results at the Seventh International Student Colloquium on Osteology and Bioarchaeology hosted by the Haaz Rezso Museum.
 Participants who want to pursue and expand their summer research are encouraged to present their papers at the SAA, AAPA and CAPA.